1. Home

 Call It a Comeback:

 When Buckcherry reunited officially for their third album, 2006’s 15, Todd and Nelson had parted ways with the rest of the original lineup.
 15 proved to be an impressive comeback that ran the gamut of radio formats.
-“Crazy B****” was a hard-stomping sex song supported by a highly suggestive video, while “Sorry” was a sad-eyed acoustic ballad.
-Spawning a total of five singles, 15 sold a million copies in the United States and reaffirmed Buckcherry’s commercial standing.
+“Crazy Bitch” was a hard-stomping sex song supported by a highly suggestive video, while “Sorry” was a sad-eyed acoustic ballad.
+Spawning a total of five singles, 15 went platinum in the United States and reaffirmed Buckcherry’s commercial standing.

 'Black Butterfly':